 Useful tips can be found at the N.H.
 Downloadable Books blog, or by clicking on the HELP box at the top left corner of the N.H.
 Downloadable Books webpage.

-New and improved apps and Overdrive software means you can download and use some or all of these free titles on almost any device or computer.
+New and improved apps (try Libby for OverDrive!) and Overdrive software means you can download and use these free titles on almost any device or computer.

 The library can lend you an audio book player or eBook reader: find out more HERE.